Follow these steps if you wish to report an incident of sexual violence under the Policy

 Montreal, QC H3A 2A7

-If you wish to make a verbal report, email mcgill.si [at] omega-ombs.ca to set up an appointment with the Special Investigator.
-Where someone wishes to report an incident of sexual violence verbally, the Special Investigator will write down the information and the survivor will be asked to review and sign that document as reflecting the survivor's report.
+If you wish to make a verbal report, email special.investigator [at] mcgill.ca to set up an appointment with a special investigator.
+Where someone wishes to report an incident of sexual violence verbally, the special investigator will write down the information and the survivor will be asked to review and sign that document as reflecting the survivor's report.

 It is possible to make an anonymous report by email or by letter.
-In the case of an anonymous report, the Special Investigator will determine if there is enough evidence to proceed while ensuring that such an investigation would not violate procedural fairness.
+In the case of an anonymous report, a special investigator will determine if there is enough evidence to proceed while ensuring that such an investigation would not violate procedural fairness.
 If an anonymous report is made by a third party, the survivor has the right to be informed of any investigation triggered by this report but does not have to participate in the investigation.

-Once a Report has been filed, the Special Investigator will conduct an initial review.
-During this review, the Special Investigator will determine:
+Once a report has been filed in writing, the SEIA will conduct an initial review.
+If a report is filed verbally, then a special investigator will conduct the initial review.
+During this review, the SEIA or special investigator will determine:

 - whether there is jurisdiction* to investigate,